-Board members will tabulate the number of kukui nuts allotted to each entrant, based on the data provided by the entrant during registration.
+Board members will tabulate the number of kukui nuts allotted to each entrant, based on our historical data and the data provided by the entrant during registration.
 All data are verified through records maintained by the HURT 100.
 The number of kukui nuts for each entrant will be posted on the HURT website before the lottery so that applicants can check their number of kukui nuts and selected lottery category.
-Board members and independent observers calculate the statistical distribution of selection given the number of kukui nuts.